alsontay/COCO-YOLO-Pascal-DetectionAnnotationConverter/README.md

 ### Image Detection Annotation Converter

-Performs conversion between YOLO, PASCAL VOC and COCO annotation format.
+Performs conversion between COCO, YOLO, and PASCAL VOC annotation format.

 ### Format and Usage:
 - Images must be in .jpg/.png format and reside within an independent folder.